MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

     :::image type="content" source="media/quickstart-create-topic-03.png" alt-text="Complete conversation." border="false":::

-You now have a simple branching dialog tree, congratulations!
-You can begin to create more complex versions of this tree by incorporating [variables](authoring-variables.md), [entities](advanced-entities-slot-filling.md), and [Power Automate flows](advanced-flow.md).
+Now that you have a simple branching dialog tree, you can begin to create more complex versions by incorporating [variables](authoring-variables.md), [entities](advanced-entities-slot-filling.md), and [Power Automate flows](advanced-flow.md).

 ## Test your content in real time